Learning Fine-grained Parameter Sharing via Sparse Tensor Decomposition: Fine-grained Parameter Sharing

+The insights from~\Cref{sec:ParamSharing} motivate \gls{fips}, an efficient cross-block parameter sharing algorithm grounded in sparse tensor decomposition. \gls{fips} comprises three stages:

+\begin{enumerate}[nolistsep] \item \textbf{Shared Initialization.} Tie the FC layers within each MLP group and apply truncated SVD to their concatenation (see~\Cref{fig:CompressionInit}), yielding a shared basis \(\mathbf{U}\) and projection matrices \(\{\mathbf{V}_i\}\). \item \textbf{Local Error Minimization.} Using a small calibration dataset \(D\)~(\Cref{sec:ViTExperiments}), optimize \(\mathbf{U}\) and each \(\mathbf{V}_i\) to minimize the \(\ell_2\) discrepancy between original and compressed activations while enforcing target sparsity in \(\mathbf{V}_i\). \item \textbf{Global Error Minimization (Optional).} Fine-tune the compressed model end-to-end under a dynamic sparse training regime to recover performance at higher compression ratios. \end{enumerate}

-\paragraph{Shared Initialization.} We begin by compressing the pre-trained model through parameter sharing, achieved by concatenating and decomposing multiple FC layers simultaneously, as illustrated in \Cref{fig:CompressionInit}.
-For higher parameter budgets and sparsity levels (e.g., 50\% and 75\%, respectively), the rank of our low-rank factor $\mathbf{U}$ can exceed the model dimension $d$.
-In such cases, we grow the matrices $\mathbf{U}$ and $\mathbf{V}$ similar to the approach in Net2Net~\citep{Net2Net}.
-However, unlike Net2Net, we grow $\mathbf{U}$ by appending zeros rather than splitting each neuron.
-We select the top-$k$ neurons with the highest singular values (i.e., $k = r - d$) and multiply them by $\sfrac{1}{\tau}$, where $\tau$ is treated as a hyperparameter (discussed further in \Cref{par:growNeurons}).
+\paragraph{Shared Initialization.} We begin by compressing the pretrained model through parameter sharing, achieved by concatenating and decomposing multiple FC layers simultaneously.
+For higher parameter budgets and sparsity levels (e.g., 50\% and 75\%, respectively, for \textsc{DeiT-B}), the rank of the shared factor $\mathbf{U}$ can exceed the model dimension $d$.
+In this regime, $\mathbf{U}$ is no longer a low-rank basis but an overcomplete shared dictionary: parameter reduction comes from sharing $\mathbf{U}$ across blocks and sparsity in $\mathbf{V}$, not from rank reduction.
+The rank $r$ is determined by Equation~\ref{eq:rank} and remains fixed throughout optimization.
+To initialize the $k = r - d$ additional dimensions, we compare three strategies: (1)~random growth, initializing new neurons in $\mathbf{U}$ to zero and in $\mathbf{V}$ via~\citet{KaimingHeInit}; (2)~neuron splitting, duplicating and halving top neurons following Net2Net~\citep{Net2Net}; and (3)~hybrid initialization, setting new neurons in $\mathbf{U}$ to zero and deriving those in $\mathbf{V}$ from the top-$k$ singular vectors scaled by $1/\tau$, where $\tau > 1$ dampens their initial contribution so they are learned gradually~\citep{GradMax}.
+After sweeping $\tau$ (see~\Cref{app:growNeurons}), hybrid initialization outperforms the alternatives by 1--2 percentage points in top-1 accuracy.